Particular/docs.particular.net/tutorials/nservicebus-step-by-step/2-sending-a-command/tutorial.md

  1. Mark `PlaceOrder` as `public` and implement `ICommand`.
  1. Add a public property of type `string` named `OrderId`.

+> [!WARNING]
-WARNING: The .NET Framework contains its own interface named `ICommand` in the `System.Windows.Input` namespace.
+> The .NET Framework contains its own interface named `ICommand` in the `System.Windows.Input` namespace.
 If you use tooling to resolve the namespace, be sure to select `NServiceBus.ICommand`.
 Most of the types you will need will reside in the `NServiceBus` namespace.

 When complete, your `PlaceOrder` class should look like the following: